focus-editor/focus/LOG.md

     + Bake fonts
     + Log errors into focus-log.txt, focus-log1.txt, ... in release mode
     + Jai tokenizer parses everything correctly
-    - Ignore project folders which are children of another project folder?
+    - New open file dialog
     - Try to support tabs properly
     - Show help on F1
     - Test the exe on different machines
     - Improve cursor: change color based on scope + draw occluded letters on top
-    - Remove the edited status on a timeout after last edit/undo/whatever
-    - New open file dialog
     - Create new files
     - Notify about unsaved buffers on close
     - Ctrl + R to search by symbol within buffer (jump immediately when moving cursor between options)